ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 1. An exported Flow package that copies the Planner data into an Excel file.
 2. An Excel file that holds the Planner data.
 3. A Power BI template (.pbit) file that visualizes the Planner data.
-4. The 6 office scripts (.osts) files that are used to empty the tables (latest version only).
+4. The 6 office script files that are used to empty the tables (latest version only).

 ## Deployment Overview